KamranDjourshari24/INST767_Project/README.md

     from the World Bank is somewhat unknown.
     !["Scheduler Proof"](images/gdp_call1.png)

-    Bucket with new data (shown with Last Modied Time):
+    Bucket with new data (shown with Last modified Time):
     !["Bucket Update Proof"](images/gdp_call_bucket.png)

 - **race_f1_call**: This scheduler is set to run yearly on February 2nd at 5:00 AM UTC Timezone.